gianludam/AI_Project/README.md

 python query_script.py "Your sample query here"
 ```
 This script will:
--Load the RAG pipeline (including the GGUF model, retriever, and prompt template)
+- Load the RAG pipeline (including the GGUF model, retriever, and prompt template)
--Send your query to the QA chain
+- Send your query to the QA chain
--Print the generated answer along with the processing time
+- Print the generated answer along with the processing time

 ## Chatbot Interface
 Run the Streamlit app to interact with the pipeline using a web interface: